 15. Marvel: Ultimate Alliance 2 (PS3)

 Reading Mark Millar’s groundbreaking Civil War comic, you’re tempted to fantasize about it becoming a video game.
 Well, here ya go.
-(With an assist from Brian Michael Bendis’ Secret War as prologue.)
+(With an assist from Brian Michael Bendis’ Nick Fury fueled Secret War as prologue and a dash of Thunderbolts.)

 14. Uncharted 4: A Thief’s End (PS4)